Abigail Adams: First Lady (1797–1801)

-Later life
+Later life (1801–1818)

 After John's defeat in his presidential re-election campaign, the family retired to Peacefield in Quincy in 1800.
 Abigail followed her son's political career earnestly, as her letters to her contemporaries show.
 In later years, she renewed correspondence with Thomas Jefferson, having reached out to him upon the death of his daughter Maria Jefferson Eppes (Polly), whom Abigail had cared for and come to love when Polly was a small child in London, even though Jefferson's political opposition to her husband had hurt her deeply.
 She continued to raise her granddaughter Susanna.
 She also raised her elder grandchildren, including George Washington Adams and a younger John Adams, while their father John Quincy Adams was minister to Russia.
 Adams's 48-year-old daughter, Nabby, died of breast cancer in 1813, after having endured three years of severe pain.

 Death

-Adams died in her home on October 28, 1818, of typhoid fever.
-She is buried beside her husband and near their son John Quincy and his wife Louisa in a crypt located in the United First Parish Church (also known as the "Church of the Presidents") in Quincy, Massachusetts.
+Abigail Adams became ill during her final years.
+She died in her home on October 28, 1818, of typhoid fever.
+She was buried in what was to become the family crypt, which now also holds her husband John, their son John Quincy, and John Quincy's wife Louisa, located in the United First Parish Church (also known as the "Church of the Presidents") in Quincy, Massachusetts.
 She was 73 years old, exactly two weeks shy of her 74th birthday.
 Her last words were, "Do not grieve, my friend, my dearest friend.
 I am ready to go.
 And John, it will not be long."
 Less than eight years later, on July 4, 1826, the fiftieth anniversary of the Declaration of Independence, her husband died of heart failure at the age of 90.
-He was buried with his late wife and is not far from the grave of their son, John Quincy.
+He was buried next to her in the family crypt in the United First Parish Church.